mggg/maup/README.md

 ```

 If you want to move data from one set of geometries to another but your source
-and target geometries do not nest neatly (i.e. have overlaps), see
+and target geometries do not nest neatly (e.g., have overlaps), see
 [Prorating data when units do not nest neatly](#prorating-data-when-units-do-not-nest-neatly).

 ### Disaggregating data from precincts down to blocks